cosmin22h/Real-Estate-Website-RO/README.md

 Users: admin, customer, owner, real estate agency and website guest. <br>
 Admin:
   - database management (accounts and announces management);
-  - sending a monthly report to the real estate agencies which containts the number of contacts for each announces type. <br>
+  - send a monthly report to the real estate agencies which containts the number of contacts for each announces type.
+  - account editing;
+  - password changing.

-Customer: <br>
+Customer:
   - announces viewing;
+  - add an announce to the list of favorites;
-  - access and modify a list of favorites;
+  - access and modify the list of favorites;
   - contact the owner;
+  - account editing;
+  - password changing.

+Owner:
+  - announces viewing;
+  - add a request to post a new announce;
+  - see messages from potential buyers;
+  - see the real estate agencies which are registered;
   - account editing;
   - password changing.

 Project Resources (Bootstrap): https://drive.google.com/drive/folders/1Cf8zm6jNiqCbKXRv8tI2w8KEORIT6SB3